 - Confidentiality – this one is interesting because the John’s don’t want to be identified.
 Other than the obvious, many males are willing to pay more to maintain that confidentiality.

-- Acts – for her, it is important to know what type of acts is required.
+- Acts – for her, it is important to know what type of acts are required.
 The more uncommon acts require higher compensation because of the performance risks and the nature of the situation.
 She is already vulnerable and an act requiring her to become more vulnerable increases the risk which in turn ups the price.
 Note the importance of this business element, increased risk requires a higher price.

 - Recurring Customers – she is willing to reduce the price for her time if she knows that this customer is going to return for more service, especially if the service is regular and similar in nature.
 A returning customer provides security, reduces risk, and does not increase the confidentiality level.